trinodb/trino-yarn/README.md

 parameters | instructions
 --- |---
-SQL | needs to execute SQL
-Jdk11Home | jdk11Home installation path
+SQL | needs to execute SQL,Yarn-per is mandatory, yarn-session is optional Jdk11Home | jdk11Home installation path,The environment variable JAVA11_HOME is preferred,is optional
-path | trino installation path catalog | trino directory user | submitted to the user debug | is set to true to master log to the Client
+path | trino installation path catalog | trino catalog folder/zip user | submitted to the user,is optional debug | is set to true to master log to the Client,is optional

 catalog: